Siblings’ quest to find out more about their Chinese parents’ complicated pasts.

 So great was that opportunity, Riches thinks his father would have thought paying the head tax was worth it.

-Between 1858 and 1885, thousands of Chinese laborers came to Canada to help build the Canadian Pacific Railway.
+Between 1858 and 1885, thousands of Chinese labourers came to Canada to help build the Canadian Pacific Railway.
 Then, the Canadian government introduced the head tax to discourage further Chinese immigration.
 Starting at $50 in 1885, the head tax cost $500 by the time George landed on Canadian shores.
 That’s more than 15,000 in today’s dollars.

 On July 1, 1923, the head tax act was repealed.